 Camaro Gibson loves only three things in this life: strawberry glazed donuts, her daddy, and Route 66.
 Born and raised on the Southside of Chicago, Camaro keeps her daddy’s heart in their family’s repair shop: a 1967 Chevy Camaro engine.
-For the last five years, since her daddy passed away, she has been trying to get that baby to rev and hear its heartbeat one last time before she lets him go.
+Since her daddy passed away five years ago, she has been trying to get that baby to rev and hear its heartbeat one last time before she lets him go.

 Winner of the 2019 SETC/Stage Rights Ready to Publish Award.